 Career Girls Resources.
-Hundreds of free, downloadable resources are available for both students and educators, from lesson plans to inspirational mini-posters.
+Hundreds of free, downloadable resources are available for educators library media specialists, and students - from lesson plans to inspirational bookmarks and mini-posters.

 Part 1: Exploring Careers on the Website

 Along with ready-to-use Empowerment Lessons, Career Girls offers built-in career exploration tools to engage students in exploring careers, imagining the possibilities, and taking important steps to plan for their futures.